MicrosoftDocs/azure-docs/articles/monitoring-and-diagnostics/monitoring-alerts-extend-tool.md

 ## Option 3 - Using custom PowerShell script
- After May 14, 2018 - if Microsoft has not successfully extended your alerts from OMS portal to Azure; then till **July 5, 2018** - user can manually do the same via [Option1 - Via GUI](#option-1---initiate-from-the-oms-portal) or [Option 2 - Via API](#option-2---using-the-alertsversion-api).
+ After May 14, 2018 - if Microsoft has not successfully extended your alerts from OMS portal to Azure; then until **July 5, 2018** - user can manually do the same via [Option1 - Via GUI](#option-1---initiate-from-the-oms-portal) or [Option 2 - Via API](#option-2---using-the-alertsversion-api).

 After **July 5, 2018** - all alerts from OMS portal will be extended into Azure.
 Users who didn't take the [necessary remediation steps suggested](#troubleshooting), will have their alerts running without firing actions or notifications due to the lack of associated [Action Groups](monitoring-action-groups.md).